satmapkit/OceanDB/README.md

 ## Installing PostgreSQL

 We need to install PostgreSQL with the PostGIS extension.
-On macos, there is a [nice simple installer](https://postgresapp.com) which includes the necessary components.
+On macOS, there is a [nice simple installer](https://postgresapp.com) which includes the necessary components.
 Open up the app, and then hit `initialize` and now the PostgreSQL server is running locally on our machine.

 Now we need to interact with the server as a client from within python.
-The [psycopg2](https://www.psycopg.org) package is the primary interface we will use.
-There is a pre-compiled binary available which should work fine, but if not, you can just request `psycopg2`.
+The [psycopg](https://www.psycopg.org) package is the primary interface we will use.
+There is a pre-compiled binary available which should work fine, but if not, you can just request `psycopg`.

 ```
+pip install --upgrade pip
-pip install psycopg2-binary
+pip install "psycopg[binary,pool]"
 ```

 It is also useful to download [pgAdmin](https://www.pgadmin.org), which is a postgresql client.